The game-changer that sets you free

 Yes, the old desires will still pop up, but we don't have to listen to them any more.
 When the voice in our head says we have no choice but to do what our desires are urging us to do, we remind the voice that there is a new sheriff in town, and he has created a new era for all the citizens.
 The old desires tried to stop him when he arrived.
 They threw everything at him, but they lost and they know it.
 He created the era that he came to create, and if any voice inside us tells us that he didn't, we call that voice a liar.

 This is Freedom Time.
 That's our story and we are sticking to it.

 5G - Genuineness As we "go with it," we become genuinely free citizens of the kingdom of Jesus the Messiah, the most authentic person who ever lived

 When we "Go with" the new era of freedom, we become freedom activists.
 The world is living under a colossal hoax that the old era of bondage is still in force, and Jesus's death and resurrection didn't change that.
-We are calling everybody to wake up to the new era we are living in.
+We are calling everybody to wake up to the new era in which we are living.
 We are authentic human beings, grateful to our Messiah and Liberator for letting us become his citizens and his activists.

 We know what true freedom is because of Christ, and in him we get to live the truth.
 We are in SYNC with Jesus's intentions when he first announced the Freedom Declaration in the synagogue in his home town (Luke 4.18-20).
 We never forget that he laid down his life for our freedom, and how could any authentic human being walk away from a sacrifice like that?